Dundrum Town Centre

-Dundrum Town Centre is a shopping centre located in Dundrum, Dublin, Ireland.
+Dundrum Town Centre (alternatively shortened as Dundrum Town as of 2026) is a shopping centre located in Dundrum, Dublin, Ireland.
 It is one of Ireland's two largest shopping centres with over 131 shops, 47 restaurants, 3 amusement facilities and a cinema, retail floor space of 111484 m2 and almost 140000 m2 total floor space, and over 3,000 car parking spaces.
 It is located just south of the centre of the suburban village of Dundrum, within the wider eponymous area.
 It has annual footfall in excess of 18 million.

 History

 Dundrum Town Centre was built on the site of the former Pye factory, later the site of an entertainment and bowling centre called Dundrum Bowl.
 In 1993, the Dundrum Bowl was closed due to flooding.

 The shopping centre was opened on 3 March 2005.
 Over 5,000 people queued in the main square.
 Within 3 years, over 70 million people visited Dundrum Town Centre.

 The centre has been extended in phases and is divided into various districts.
 It is divided into areas its management labels "districts" - the "Gallery", located in the main building, "Pembroke", around the Mill Pond feature, and "Dundrum South", located outside the main Tesco overground car park.